Rithub14/Comics/README.md

     - Select the desired comic style from various options (Superhero Style, Manga, Cartoon/Cartoony Style, European/Franco-Belgian Style, Noir/Pulp Style, Indie/Alternative Style, Western Style, Chibi Style, Realistic Style, Webtoon Style).

 2. **Panel Generation**:
-    - A Large Language Model (LLM, OpenAI API) is used to split the scenario into 6 panels, each with its own description and associated text.
+    - A Large Language Model (OpenAI API) is used to split the scenario into 6 panels, each with its own description and associated text.

 3. **Image Generation**:
     - For each panel, an image is generated using Stable Diffusion (Stability API).